RAW PhD

 Our services appear to be novel, and we are not a lead generation service.
 Lead generation services typically look for potential plaintiffs or clients for cases you've already found, such as people who believe they have been injured in a certain way by a particular type of device.
 The "case" is the device that caused harm and the injury, and that's what we find.
 For defective device cases, mass torts, and MDLs, we find the potentially defective, adulterated, or misbranded device and identify the issue and potential patient outcomes (i.e., the harm).
 We can also find potential instances of fraud by device companies and suspected bad actors (i.e., potential False Claims Act cases).
 We uncover these cases by searching, mining, and analyzing FDA data, as well as data and information from other sources, from both qualitative and quantitative perspectives.

-No. While we work hard to provide the best quality services we can, we are unable to offer any guarantees.
-For example, we cannot guarantee a particular outcome or verdict amount.
-Additionally, while we are very skilled at finding evidence where it exists within the available pre- and post-market data, and have insider knowledge that often helps us succeed, we cannot make any guarantees as to what evidence, if any, we will find.
-We can and do frequently make predictions based on our knowledge and expertise, and we will advise you of those in advance, but they are not intended to be guarantees.
-We also cannot guarantee that we will be able to find every company that is or was connected to a particular device.
-Companies don't always report their suppliers or their relabeling activities like they are supposed to, and certain databases only contain the current year's data.
-However, we are very good at what we do, and we know of many ways and unconventional places to look to find that information.
+We cannot guarantee specific outcomes, verdict amounts, the novelty or level of competition associated with our case ideas, or what evidence we will find.
+Legal outcomes depend on many factors beyond our control, and while we're skilled at finding evidence where it exists within the available pre- and post-market data, the extent of discoverable evidence varies by case.
+We specialize in identifying opportunities with minimal existing competition, but we cannot control whether other firms will independently discover the same issues or whether future recalls or media coverage will attract additional attention.
+We can and do make predictions based on our knowledge and expertise, and we'll advise you of those in advance, but they are professional assessments, not guarantees.
+We also cannot guarantee that we'll identify every company connected to a particular device—companies don't always report their suppliers or relabeling activities as required, and some databases only contain current-year data.
+However, we're very good at what we do, and we know many unconventional places to look to find that information.

 Yes, and yes, with a caveat.
 Our insider knowledge is a great starting point to guide our searches.
 It improves both our efficiency and our odds of success (i.e., finding the most promising cases and evidence).
 It cannot be used as evidence, but it informs our searches and allows us to more reliably predict whether a particular search is likely to be fruitful.
 We also have insider knowledge of some of the device companies and testing labs with a history of fraud, and from that, we know where to look and what to look for, although a FOIA request or discovery may be required (see FAQ 12 below).
 Metaphorically speaking, we know where the proverbial bodies are buried, but we still need to go and dig them up to be able to provide you with reliable, usable evidence.